Liberty in Conflict with Equality or Authority

 The annexation of Hawaii launched an era of expansion and imperialism that many historians refer to as an American empire (Immerwahr, 2019; Hoganson, 2017).
 The U.S. acquired the Philippines, Puerto Rico, and Guam in 1898 at the end of the Spanish-American War.
 This resulted in the Philippine-American War of 1898-1900, a bloody struggle that cost the lives of 4,200 American and 20,000 Filipino fighters along with some 200,000 civilian deaths.
 Samoa was annexed in 1899.
 The Virgin Islands were acquired in 1917.

-The annexation of Hawaii was a time when the nation’s commitment to liberty, freedom, and individual rights came into conflict with its desire for international expansion and economic gain, a pattern that has been evident throughout United States history.
+Hawaiian annexation brought the nation’s commitment to liberty, freedom, and individual rights into conflict with its desire for international expansion and economic gain, a pattern that has been evident throughout United States history.
 In a sweeping study, The United States of War, historian David Vine (2020) states that from its beginnings, the US has engaged in nearly continuous series of military interventions and conflicts around the globe that has produced not only a collection of territories, but some 750 military installations in other countries -- what he calls an "empire of bases" that has "actually made aggressive and offensive war more likely" (Vine, 2020, p.
 13).

 In recent years, America's involvements abroad include military missions in Afghanistan, Iraq, and Syria as well as conflicts in Chad, Kenya, Mali, Niger, Nigeria, Somalia, and South Sudan.
 One reviewer of Vine's book concludes that there have been only two years in the past seven and half decades --1977 and 1979--when the United States was not invading or fighting in some foreign country (quoted in "Fort Everywhere," Daniel Immerwahr, The Nation, December 14.21, 2020, p.
 34).
 Vine (2020, p. xxii) states "the total effects of the post-2001 wars have been so disastrous that words can't capture the calamity."
 Death, destruction, economic and social collapse abroad and at home, the expenditure of more than $70 billion every year that could have gone instead to improving health care, education, and the environment for all Americans.